thecooldrop/blasoxide/README.md

 Only Level1 functions and micro kernels are optimized with platform specific code.

-Optimizations are split into submodules and used statically if appropriate `target_feature`s are present at compile time.

-If there are no `target_feature`s at compile time, generic code is compiled, generic code checks optimization support at runtime and calls best possible optimization level.

 Level3 functions are parallelized with rayon.

 ### Supported CPUs